Azure Active Directory requirements for Azure Information Protection

 Azure Information Protection client:

-Rights Management sharing app for mobile devices and Mac computers:
+Rights Management sharing app for Mac computers:

 Then, configure your MFA solution: